 Certificates may be issued in accordance with the following information.

 10.What is the time frame for quoting and binding policies?

-The quotation and binding process varies with the complexity of the program and the requirements of the insurance carrier.
-On certain programs and certain types of accounts, we are able to quote, bind, and issue within the same day, when the application is complete and all information is submitted.
-Other programs and more complex accounts require more time.
+The quotation and binding process varies.
+On certain programs and certain types of accounts, we can quote, bind, and issue within the same day.
+Other programs and complex accounts require more time.
 In either case, you will be kept informed at all stages of the quoting process.
-We know you expect outstanding service—prompt, reliable, and efficient—from Intercorp, and it is our goal to exceed your expectations.

 11.Are your programs written with admitted or non-admitted companies?